mieusk/mieusk/README.md

 ### What I Do

 - **Full-stack Development**
-  Using JavaScript (Node.js) and Lua (Luvit/LuaJIT), I build dynamic websites, RESTful APIs, web scrapers, and automation scripts.
+  Using JavaScript (Node.js) and Lua (Luvit/LuaJIT), I build dynamic websites, RESTful APIs, web scrapers, bots, and automation scripts.

 - **Data Analysis & Visualization**
   Skilled in collecting, cleaning, interpreting, and visualizing data to support both academic research and real-world applications.